What is it all about?

 As a result, Australian businesses and individuals should consider how a ‘no deal’ scenario could affect them, and may want to begin taking steps to mitigate against such a risk, however unlikely.

 As part of considering the potential impacts, businesses should take account of the volume of their trade with the UK and the EU and any potential supply chain impacts.
-Businesses should begin to look at the guidance for importing to and exporting from the UK and the EU and to familiarise themselves with key processes.
+Businesses should begin to look at the guidance for importing to and exporting from the UK and the EU contained in the abovementioned links and to familiarise themselves with key processes.
 Individuals should also consider how a ‘no deal’ scenario could affect them, in regard to residency, education and employment, depending on their circumstances.

 Australian businesses and individuals should consider whether it is appropriate for them to acquire legal advice and/or engage a migration agent, customs broker, freight forwarder or logistics provider, to support them in preparing for all eventualities, including ‘no deal’.